Phalamar/AutoAltText/privacy-policy.md

 ## 6. Legal basis (GDPR)

-The App processes personal data on the following legal bases:
+From the perspective of the data controller (your organization), the processing of data by the App is generally based on the following legal bases:

 - **Art.
 6(1)(b) GDPR — performance of a contract**: when your organization installs the App and a space administrator configures it, processing is necessary to provide the agreed functionality.
 - **Art.
 6(1)(f) GDPR — legitimate interests**: improving accessibility of Confluence content for users who rely on assistive technology is a legitimate interest of both data controllers and data subjects.